 - Practicing Dermatologist

-In 2016, there was an estimated number of 372,400 jobs in the United States for Dermatologist.
+There were about 372,400 jobs for Dermatologist in 2016 (in the United States).
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 42,300 new jobs for Dermatologist by 2026.
 The BLS estimates 14,300 yearly job openings in this field.